-The Japanese Chin, also referred to as a Japanese Spaniel, is a relatively rare toy breed with a distinctly noble and ancient heritage.
-Despite the name, they were thought to originate in China before becoming popular in Japan.
-They are known for being even-tempered, loyal and affectionate.
-They are often described as being 'cat-like' and can be fond of curling up on an owners lap.
+The Japanese chin, also referred to as a Japanese spaniel, is a relatively rare toy breed with a distinctly noble and ancient heritage.
+It's known for its large flattened face, wide-set eyes with that look of perpetual astonishment, and long floppy, feathered ears.
+The breed was actually thought to originate in China before becoming popular in Japan.

-Coat and Color: Long, sleek and smooth coat.
-Chins come in a variety of colours including black and white, lemon and white, sable and white, and black, white and tan
+COAT COLOR: Colors include black and white, lemon and white, sable and white, and black, white and tan.

 Characteristics of the Japanese Chin

 The Japanese chin is known for being even-tempered, loyal, and affectionate.
 It's often described as a "cat-like" dog, and can be fond of curling up on its owner's lap.
 While it can be reserved with new people and pets, it is generally an incredibly social and very loyal companion when introductions are done appropriately.

 There is no doubting the longevity and aristocratic background of the Japanese chin, but their earliest introductions are still debated amongst historians.

 While they are believed to have originated in China (or possibly even Korea), it is widely recognized that it was the Japanese nobility that nurtured the highly-prized companion breed from perhaps as far back as 1000 years ago.

 By the middle of the 19th century, when Japan began actively trading with other countries after over two centuries of self-imposed seclusion, the Japanese chin was often offered as a highly prized gift to naval officers or sold to visiting traders and sailors.
 This led to their gradual introduction in Western countries.

 When future King Edward VII of Great Britain married his wife Alexandra in 1863, she received a Japanese chin as a gift, and she became a lifelong lover of the breed, helping them to gain popularity in Great Britain and America.